EricLBuehler/mistral.rs/ADDING_MODELS.md

 ## 7) Adding an X-LoRA counterpart
 To add an X-LoRA counterpart, start by copying your model to the `xlora_models` directory.

 Then, implement `ScalingsMaker` for model.
 This requires that you change the original `forward` method to `inner_forward`.
-A new forward method should be written, which because it is the same accross most models can be copied:
+A new forward method should be written, which because it is the same across most models can be copied:

 ```rust
 pub fn forward(